t-tht/Bit-board/Meeting Minutes.md

 # Meeting Minutes

-This meeting minutes in this file are the summeries of meeting notes from members.
+This meeting minutes in this file are the summeries of meeting notes from members, for major meetings usually involve participants outside the team.
+This team had regular and less formal meetings throughout the project.
+Please see the seperate file for the record.
 Compiling the bits and pieces from notebooks together has been a good review of the journey this team has gone through.

-## to do s
-- add more team smaller meetings from chat script to complete the timeline
-- delete template when this file is finished
-- team members to contribute more memory to this meeting

-## Template
-- location, date and time
-- follow up from last meeting
-- discussion during this meeting
-- agreed action points
-- estimated next meeting/update

-## Briefing with Jonny
+## 1, Briefing with Jonny
 30 Apr 2019, 610b
 all team members excpet Thomas, Johny from micro:bit
 - team member self-introduction